“The bitterness of poor quality remains long after the sweetness of low price is forgotten.” — Benjamin Franklin

 3. Well-trained and highly skilled painters who show up on time, do not drink, do as they’re expected, clean up after themselves, and protect your home in the process.

-4. I pay my foremen, who have been with me for years, double industry standard because they are worth it, and your painting project will show why—you’ll be amazed at how beautiful and professionally cared for your home will look when we’re finished.
+4. I pay my team leaders, who have been with me for years, more than industry standard because they are worth it, and your painting project will show why—you’ll be amazed at how beautiful and professionally cared for your home will look when we’re finished.

 6. We use the highest quality materials — no cutting costs on low-grade paint or other supplies, as many painters do.